shoggoth/Crossfire/README.md

 ### Further experiments with the Godot game engine

 ### TODO
+- Smaple the bullet sound out of Rolling Thunder
 - Quantise joystick to 4 directions
 - Can I make the weapon component a Node2D?
 - Remove cyclic explode state